 My primary job as a designer is to enable others to see the future.
 To see what could be.
 To help the team make better decisions faster and ultimately make our users feel like they’re in control when using our designs.

-Conducting user research, producing wireframes and UX flows, and prototyping UIs are table stakes for any designer.
+Conducting user research, producing wireframes, and prototyping UIs are table stakes for any designer.
 A great designer’s job also includes:

-- 🌟 Connoisseurship: Show folks what good design is, elevate the team’s taste, and hold the quality line.
+- 🌟 Connoisseurship: Showing folks what good design is, elevating the team’s design taste, and holding the quality line.

 These things give me energy.
 My colleague and I led a workshop on how designers lead design projects at Stack Overflow.